statechannels/statechannels/packages/engine/src/redux/protocols/close-ledger-channel/readme.md

 There are two main responsibilities of the protocol:

-- Given a ledger channel L exchange conclude commitments so the channel is finalized (using the AdvanceChannel protocol)
+- Given a ledger channel L exchange conclude states so the channel is finalized (using the AdvanceChannel protocol)
 - Call ConcludeAndWithdraw on chain to register the finalization proof and withdraw the funds (using the withdraw protocol)

 This protocol will typically be run when a user has decided they are done with a ledger channel.